CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 \pcam has the frequency coverage and sensitivity to discriminate among these models and thus elucidate the nature of interstellar dust.
 Tests of dust composition are best conducted on diffuse sightlines, where complicating factors like line-of-sight temperature gradients can be mitigated.
 We focus here on a nearby translucent cloud in Pyxis, inaccessible to previous experiments lacking the requisite sensitivity, but well-matched to the capabilities of \pcam.
 As demonstrated in Figure~\ref{fig:PyxisPS}, \pcam observations of Pyxis can discriminate among dust models at high frequencies where such comparisons have not yet been possible.

 Frequency coverage is especially critical for tests of dust models.
 At long wavelengths, dust emission is in the Rayleigh-Jeans regime, and so different dust populations with different temperatures have similar spectra.
 The 850\,GHz \pcam band is sufficiently close to the peak of the dust spectrum that temperature effects are non-linear, allowing the spectrum to be decomposed into distinct components.
 The power of \pcam to discriminate among models in the Pyxis region, especially at 850\,GHz, is illustrated in Fig.~\ref{fig:PyxisPS}.
 Uncertainties are quoted for a single 15$^\prime$ region at the mean brightness of Pyxis.
 We compare these forecasted data to dust models from \citet{Guillet+etal_2018} (Models A and B), \citet{Draine+Hensley_2020} (``astrodust''), and a parametric model from \citet{Meisner2015} assuming relative polarization fractions of 1.6:1 for the two components (``MF15-like'').
-We include a comparison at 220\,GHz for the SO-LAT survey \citep{Ade19}.
+We include a comparison at 220\,GHz for the SO-LAT survey \citep{Ade19}, highlighting synergies with SO for whom constraining dust composition is also a principal Galactic science goal \citep{SO_GS_2021}.
 The sensitivity and frequency lever arm of the \pcam observations will allow us to assess which of these models, if any, correctly predict the polarization spectrum up to 850\,GHz.

 The question of dust homogeneity is one of potential importance for CMB experiments.
 The existence of multiple dust species each with unique emission and polarization properties are a known challenge for parametric component-separation methods \citep[e.g.,][]{Kogut2016,Remazeilles2016,Hensley2018}.
-Also, multiple dust components, each having a unique spatial distribution and SED, leads to frequency decorrelation, a key challenge for widely-used foreground mitigation algorithms \citep[see discussion in, e.g.,][]{bicep/keck/2018,CMBS4_2020,Pelgrims:2021}.
+Also, multiple dust components, each having a unique spatial distribution and SED, leads to frequency decorrelation, a key challenge for widely used foreground mitigation algorithms \citep[see discussion in, e.g.,][]{bicep/keck/2018,CMBS4_2020,Pelgrims:2021}.
 Using sensitive, high-frequency polarimetry of a diffuse region like Pyxis to constrain the presence of multiple dust components thus directly informs dust mitigation strategies, such as appropriate parameterizations of the dust SED.